-Additionally, the St. Pete Times Forum features an exclusive 3,000 seat Palace Club that combines first-class service and amenities with season tickets to Lightning games.
+Additionally, the Tampa Bay Times Forum features an exclusive 3,000 seat Palace Club that combines first-class service and amenities with season tickets to Lightning games.
 A most unique aspect of the arena, the Palace Club provides members with their own private club level to enjoy the action, the best seats in the house, membership to the private restaurant/club, in-seat wait service, concierge service, business facilities, reserved parking in the arena garage and much more.

 Images Courtesy Paul Munsey